rahul-sharma-8092/Assignment-project-1/Milestone repo/Project3/README.md

-# Simple Todo Web App with React
+# Todo Web App with React

 This is a simple Todo Web App created using React.
 It allows users to add, update, and remove tasks in a todo list.